urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: highcolors.py
    :linenos:

-This palette only defines values for the high color foregroundand backgrounds, because only the high colors will be used.
+This palette only defines values for the high color foreground and backgrounds, because only the high colors will be used.
 A real application should define values for all the modes in their palette.
 Valid foreground, background and setting values are documented in :ref:`foreground-background`.